cardboard-iguana/cardboard-iguana.com/notes/xss-attacks.md

 <img src="javascript:alert('XSS');"/>
 ```

-Note, however, that JavaScript loaded in an `<iframe/>` won’t have access to the parent page’s DOM.
+Note, however, that JavaScript loaded in an `<iframe/>` won't have access to the parent page's DOM.

 ### Fallbacks Requiring User Interaction